Modal logical aspects of provability predicates and consistency statements: The arithmetical completeness of and

 We define the function $h_0$ step by step.
 The value of $h_0$ starts at $0$, and $h_0(s)$ becomes non-zero only in either of the following cases: when the condition $\Phi(s)$ holds, or when $\Phi(s)$ fails but $J_s$ is nonempty.
 Once it becomes non-zero, it remains unchanged thereafter.

 \begin{itemize} \item $h_0(0) = 0$, \item $h_0(s+1) = $ \end{itemize}

 Next, we define the function $g_0$ in stages.
 The construction of $g_0$ consists of Procedures 1 and 2.
-During Procedure 1, $g_0$ outputs theorems of $T$ by referring to $T$-proofs based on the standard proof predicate $\Proof_T(x, y)$ of $T$.
-At \textsc{Stage} $s$ when the value of $h_0(s+1)$ becomes non-zero, the construction of $g_0$ switches to Procedure 2.
-During Procedure 2, the outputs of $g_0$ from \textsc{Stage} $s$ are determined depending on the reason why the value of $h_0(s+1)$ is non-zero.
+The construction starts with Procedure 1, in which $g_0$ outputs theorems of $T$ by referring to $T$-proofs based on the standard proof predicate $\Proof_T(x, y)$ of $T$.
+If, at some stage $s$, the value of $h_0$ changes from $0$ to a non-zero value, that is, if $h_0(s)=0$ and $h_0(s+1)\neq 0$, then the construction switches to Procedure 2.
+In Procedure 2, the subsequent values of $g_0$ are defined according to whether this change of $h_0$ is caused by the condition $\Phi(s)$ or by the non-emptiness of $J_s$.

 \paragraph{Procedure 1.}

 \textsc{Stage} $s$: \begin{itemize} \item If $h_0(s+1) =0$,

 Then, go to \textsc{Stage} $s+1$.